Bound for Gaussian-state Quantum illumination using direct photon measurement: Single- and two-mode Gaussian states

-With no first-order moment, two-mode Gaussian states can be represented by a two-mode squeezed vacuum (TMSV) state and a classically correlated thermal (CCT) state.
-The former is a representative of continuous variable entangled states, and the latter is a kind of classical correlated states.
+We also consider two-mode squeezed vacuum (TMSV) states and classically correlated thermal (CCT) states as representatives of two-mode Gaussian states with no first-order moment.
+The former is a representative of continuous variable entangled states, and the latter is a kind of classically correlated states.
 After the signal mode of the TMSV state interacts with a target, the output is given by